lbrenman/open-webui-codespace/README.md

 # Open WebUI in GitHub Codespaces

-Run [Open WebUI](https://github.com/open-webui/open-webui) in a GitHub Codespace — with support for external LLM APIs (OpenAI, Anthropic via LiteLLM) and/or local Ollama models.
+Run [Open WebUI](https://github.com/open-webui/open-webui) in a GitHub Codespace — with support for external LLM APIs (OpenAI, Anthropic and others via Amplify Fusion or LiteLLM) and/or local Ollama models.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/lbrenman/open-webui-codespace)